Let’s talk Mexico solo travel safety!

 Is Mexico safe for solo female travelers?

-Since it’s probably now quite obvious by now that “Is Mexico solo travel safe?” can’t possibly have an officially official answer, I’ll say that from my experience throughout my years of solo travel in Mexico… I haven’t been in any situation where I felt unsafe.
+Since it’s probably now quite obvious that “Is Mexico solo travel safe?” can’t possibly have an officially official answer, I’ll say that from my experience throughout my years of solo travel in Mexico… I haven’t been in any situation where I felt unsafe.

 Have I just been lucky?